ManticoreGamesInc/platform-documentation/src/references/media_library.md

 ### Retaining Aspect Ratio

-Creators may notice that brushes which get added to the **Hierarchy** do not maintain the original aspect ratio of the image.
+Creators may notice that brushes that get added to the **Hierarchy** do not maintain the original aspect ratio of the image.
 By enabling the option **Retain Aspect Ratio** in the Properties window of the UI Image, the aspect ratio will be retained regardless of its given dimensions.

 In the image below, the left UI Image does not have **Retain Aspect Ratio** enabled, whereas the right UI image does.
-This can still be scaled, but will retain the aspect ratio.
+This can still be scaled but will retain the aspect ratio.

 ![!Ratio](../img/MediaLibrary/ratio.png){: .center loading="lazy" }

 ### Brush Picker

-The **Brush Picker** window will allow creators to find Core Base Brushes and their own brushes quickly when needing to swap out an existing brush.
-The Core Base Brushes can be filtered by selecting a type from the filter drop down.
+The **Brush Picker** window will allow creators to find Core Base Brushes and their brushes quickly when needing to swap out an existing brush.
+The Core Base Brushes can be filtered by selecting a type from the filter drop-down.

 ![!Brush Picker](../img/MediaLibrary/brush_picker.png){: .center loading="lazy" }